 An applicant who has been offered admission to a course of study at the University shall pay the fees and register at the University by the respective deadlines.
 Anyone who fails to pay fees and register by the specified deadline shall be considered to have declined the offer.
-An applicant who has been offered admission but wishes to defer registration, i.e., deferred admission, should submit an application before the start of the academic year to the Head of the Graduate Division for approval.

-A student shall not be registered simultaneously for another programme of studies leading to the award of a degree, diploma or certificate at this University or at any other tertiary institution unless an application has been submitted in advance to the Graduate Division, endorsed by the Faculty and approved by the Graduate Council.
+A student shall not be registered simultaneously for another programme of studies leading to the award of a degree, diploma, or certificate at this University or at any other tertiary institution unless an application has been submitted in advance to the Graduate Division concerned, endorsed by the Faculty concerned, and approved by the Graduate Council.
 A student in breach of this regulation shall be required to discontinue studies at the University.